PoisotLab/ms_svd_networks/manuscript.md

 this can be done by avoiding to duplicate overlap in interactions, thereby resulting in a network that is close to full rank, and with high SVD entropy.
-Interestingly, +@fig:other suggests that both nestedness and connectance measure the *lack* of complexity in an ecological network, which is in contrast to how they may commonly be viewed [@Landi2018ComSta].
+Interestingly, +@fig:other suggests that both nestedness and connectance measure the *lack* of complexity in an ecological network, which contrasts to how they may commonly be viewed [@Landi2018ComSta].

-![The relationship between entropy and the nestedness (left panel), spectral radius (central panel) and connectance (right panel) of ecological networks.
+![The relationship between SVD entropy and the nestedness (left panel), spectral radius (central panel) and connectance (right panel) of ecological networks.
 Colours indicate the different interaction types of the networks.](figures/others_v_entropy.png){#fig:other}

 ## Complex networks are not more robust to extinction

-When looking at the relationship between entropy and the area under an extinction curve (as a proxy for resilience to extinction) we find differences depending on both the extinction mechanism as well as along which dimension the species removal occurred (+@fig:resilience).
-As a whole we do not observe any obvious relationships between entropy and resilience, nor for different interaction types.
+When looking at the relationship between SVD entropy and the area under an extinction curve (as a proxy for resilience to extinction) we find differences depending on both the extinction mechanism as well as along which dimension the species removal occurred (+@fig:resilience).
+As a whole we do not observe any obvious relationships between SVD entropy and resilience, nor for different interaction types.
 We do however see differences in the resilience of networks depending on how the extinctions were simulated.
 Generally we see a higher resilience in networks where species of only a specific group are removed or in networks where species were either randomly removed or based on an increasing number of interactions.

-![The relationship between entropy and the area under an extinction curve (as a proxy for resilience to extinction) for both different extinction mechanisms (Random = the removal of a random species, Decreasing = the removal of species in order of decreasing number of interactions (i.e most to least number of
+![The relationship between SVD entropy and the area under an extinction curve (as a proxy for resilience to extinction) for both different extinction mechanisms (Random = the removal of a random species, Decreasing = the removal of species in order of decreasing number of interactions (i.e most to least number of